 \subsection{Verification of $C$-Enforceability under Defensive Functions with Constraints}

-A $C$-enforceable string-based defensive function should ensure that all possible defensive actions keep the eavesdropper confused regardless of system activity.
-Thus, when the defensive function is subject to constraints, we propose a new construction by composing a verifier and a defensive verifier of a given system to capture all admissible defensive actions following system activity.
-To capture the observable behavior of the verifier, we use $E_o(x_v)=\lbrace \sigma\in E_o\mid f_v(x_v,\sigma)\neq\emptyset\rbrace$ to denote the set of observable events defined at state $x$ for $x\in X_v$.
+A $C$-enforcing defensive function should ensure that all possible defensive actions keep the eavesdropper confused regardless of system activity.
+Thus, when the defensive function is subject to constraints, we propose a new construction by composing a verifier and a defensive verifier of a given system to capture all feasible defensive actions following system activity.

-\begin{definition} Given an NFA $G=(X,E,f,X_0)$ with its verifier $G_v=(X_v,E_o,f_v,x_{v_0})$ and its defensive verifier $G_{D}=(X_D,E_D,f_D,x_{D_0})$, the $E$-verifier is an NFA that captures the composition of $G_v$ and $G_D$, denoted by $V_E=(X_E, E_D, f_E, x_{E_0})$, satisfying the following: \begin{enumerate} \item $X_E=\lbrace (x_v,x_D)\mid x_v\in X_v, x_D\in X_D\rbrace$ is the state space; \item $x_{E_0}= (x_{v_0},x_{D_0})$ is the initial state; \item $E_D$ is the set of defensive actions; \item $f_E$ is the transition function defined as follows: $ $ where $t\in E_o(x_v)$, $t/o\in D(t)$. \end{enumerate} \end{definition}
+\begin{definition} Given an NFA $G=(X,E,f,x_0)$ with its verifier $G_v=(X_v,E_o,f_v,x_{v_0})$ and its defensive verifier $G_{D}=(X_D,E_D,f_D,x_{D_0})$, the $E$-verifier is an NFA that captures the composition of $G_v$ and $G_D$, denoted by $V_E=(X_E, E_D, f_E, x_{E_0})$, satisfying the following: \begin{enumerate} \item $X_E=\lbrace (x_v,x_D)\mid x_v\in X_v, x_D\in X_D\rbrace$ is the state space; \item $x_{E_0}= (x_{v_0},x_{D_0})$ is the initial state; \item $E_D$ is the set of defensive actions; \item $f_E$ is the transition function defined as follows: $ $ where $t\in E_o$, $t/o\in D(t)$. \end{enumerate} \end{definition}